-Our Units represent limited partner interests, which give holders thereof the right to participate in distributions and to exercise the other rights or privileges available to them under our First Amended and Restated Agreement of Limited Partnership (as amended from time to time, the "Partnership Agreement").
+Our common units represent limited partner interests, which give holders thereof the right to participate in distributions and to exercise the other rights or privileges available to them under our Fifth Amended and Restated Agreement of Limited Partnership (together with all amendments thereto, the "Partnership Agreement").
+We are managed by our general partner, EPGP.

 In accordance with the Partnership Agreement, capital accounts are maintained for our general partner and limited partners.
 The capital account provisions of the Partnership Agreement incorporate principles established for U.S. Federal income tax purposes and are not comparable to GAAP-based equity amounts presented in our consolidated financial statements.
-Earnings and cash distributions are allocated to holders of our Units in accordance with their respective percentage interests.
+Earnings and cash distributions are allocated to holders of our common units in accordance with their respective percentage interests.